 GPDIS has recognized that Digital Transformation and building Interoperable systems is truly a human endeavor; Technology is straightforward, while people are complex.
 Delivering effective leadership and vision are incredibly vital.

-The PLM Executive Track was added to GPDIS to recognize the role of Strategic Vision and Leadership at the Executive Levels.
+The PLM Executive domain area was added to GPDIS to recognize the role of Strategic Vision and Leadership at the Executive Levels.

 §Focusing on leading an organization from Requirements to “Ringing the Register”